Managing a Small Woodlot for Furniture Grade Timber

 A small furniture maker purchased 8 acres of neglected forest.
 The stand was overcrowded with Red Maple and Beech.
 By removing the Beech (which was prone to bark disease) and thinning the Red Maple to a BA of 80, the landowner induced "curly" figure in several trees due to managed stress and genetic selection.
 Ten years later, the first harvest of three "figured" logs sold to a specialty luthier supplier for $8,000, more than the cost of the original thinning equipment.

-Timber Management Comparison Table
+Timber Management Table

 Management Style Target Species Thinning Cycle Pruning Required?
 Primary Market